Final Expense Insurance Sales Opportunities You May Be Missing

 Guaranteed Issue Final Expense

 By and large, applications for guaranteed issue final expense plans are rather straightforward with no health-related questions.
-Carriers that provide these products will often limit issue ages (50 to 80 years old), offer face values between $5K to $25K, and grade the death benefits by offering return of premium plus an interest rate for around the first two to three years of the policy.
-Normally, guaranteed issue final expense policies do not come with additional riders.
+Carriers that provide these products will often limit issue ages, offer reduced face values, and modify the death benefits by offering return of premium plus an interest rate for the first two to three years of the policy.
+Many guaranteed issue final expense policies do not come with additional riders.
 The premiums on these products are usually the highest that you will find.
 You’re guaranteed coverage — but at the highest rate.

-Typically, guaranteed issue final expense plan clients have severe or multiple health issues that would prevent them from securing insurance in a standard or graded format.
+Typically, guaranteed issue final expense plans are issued to clients with severe or multiple health issues that would prevent them from securing insurance at a standard or graded rating.
 These health conditions may include (but aren’t limited to) renal disease, HIV/AIDS, organ transplant, active cancer treatments, and illnesses that limit life expectancy.
 Many times, these prospects have difficulty with performing activities of daily living (ADLs) or are in nursing home care.
 In addition, clients for this type of plan could have severe legal or criminal histories.

 With guaranteed issue final expense plans, you’re guaranteed coverage — but at the highest rate.

-As an agent, it’s wise to do your homework when selling final expense plans like these.
-Not all guaranteed final expense policies are the same.
-Some carriers will offer better issue ages — as low as 40 years old or as high as age 85.
-Some will increase their face values to $40K, and others will grant better death benefit conditions by improving the interest rate with the return of premium or lessening the number of years until a full death benefit is available.
-There are also carriers that will offer built-in riders, such as chronic illness and accidental death riders.
+It’s important to note that different carriers offer a range of issue ages on their guaranteed issue policies — as low as 40 years old or as high as age 80 for guaranteed issue policies.
+Some will also offer higher face values, up to $40,000, and others will allow for better death benefit conditions by improving the interest rate with the return of premium or lessening the number of years until a full death benefit is available.
+There are even carriers that will offer built-in riders, such as chronic illness and accidental death riders.
+If you have a client that requires a guaranteed issue final expense policy, ensure you find the right fit for your client by comparing the features, benefits and rates of each plan available to you.

 Graded or Modified Final Expense